factor/factor/SSL-CONCURRENCY-AUDIT.md

 * Configure ALPN once per context.
 Use binary buffers and counted lengths in the FFI; copy negotiated protocol data by length.
 Callback userdata is unmanaged memory retained until the final SSL handle releases the context.
-Selected protocol pointers refer to the native peer buffer, not movable Factor memory.
+Selected protocol pointers refer to native context/peer buffers, not movable Factor memory.
+Selection preserves the server's protocol preference.
 * Bound the session cache to 256 entries, free replaced/evicted references, and include the secure hostname in Unix cache keys.
 * Return the number of password bytes actually copied into OpenSSL's buffer.